BrandonXue/low-level-cnn/README.md

   - Cuda compilation tools V10.2.89
   - Test hardware: GeForce GTX TITAN X (Compute Capability 5.2)

 - The data set used for this project is the Chinese MNIST numbers dataset.
-This is similar to the classic MNIST numbers, but had a slightly smaller and higher usability score.
+This is similar to the classic MNIST numbers, but was slightly smaller and had a higher usability score.
   - https://www.kaggle.com/gpreda/chinese-mnist

 - This project uses the wonderfully convenient stb_image.h single-header image library: